News Tonight: Traffic

-Before the launch of CNA, News 5 at Seven included traffic updates from cameras across Singapore.
-In February 1997, TCS added arrows in order to deliver accurate information on traffic flow.
-Traffic updates moved to CNA from 1999.
+Before the launch of CNA, News 5 at Seven included traffic updates using cameras positioned across Singapore.
+In February 1997, TCS added directional arrows to provide clearer information on traffic flow.
+Traffic updates moved to CNA in 1999.

 Weather

-From 1 May 1980, "weather girls" were added to the English bulletins, and were shown after the main news.
-In addition to data for Singapore, which had been carried since the start, an international section with data for foreign cities (Jakarta, Kuala Lumpur, Bangkok, Manila, Hong Kong, Taipei, Tokyo and Seoul) was added, as well as wind conditions in the South China Sea.
-This was already done on SBC's radio stations.
-These bulletins were pre-recorded at 8pm.
+Beginning 1 May 1980, "weather girls" were introduced to the English bulletins and appeared after the main news segment.
+In addition to Singapore weather data, which had been included since the programme's inception, an international section featuring forecasts for major regional cities (Jakarta, Kuala Lumpur, Bangkok, Manila, Hong Kong, Taipei, Tokyo and Seoul) was added, as well as wind conditions in the South China Sea.
+This format had already been in use on SBC radio stations.
+These weather bulletins were pre-recorded at 8:00 pm.

-A new batch of part-time presenters was announced in 1981, being paid S$25 per report.
-The practice of having a separate weather report ended in March 1982 because the "weather report within the news bulletin was adequate".
-On 26 March 1984, the weather at the end of the news was limited exclusively to data for Singapore, with foreign data still being available on SBCText and radio stations.
+A new group of part-time presenters was introduced in 1981, each earning S$25 per report.
+The separate weather segment ended in March 1982, as the weather report within the main bulletin was deemed sufficient.
+On 26 March 1984, the weather segment at the end of the bulletin was limited to Singapore data only, although foreign data continued to be available via SBCText and radio stations.

-Usage of meteorologists returned in October 1996, with the Charlene Pang on weekdays and Claudine Quek on weekends.
-The length of the weather bulletin increased to two minutes.
-The new format consisted of three-day forecasts for Singapore, pinpoint rain forecasts, tide times, sunrise times, and an upgraded regional weather forecast with a flyby from Indonesia to Japan.
-One viewer at the time of the September revamp thought the weather presenters to act "very fake" (referring to the hand movements while pointing at the wind currents).
+Meteorologists returned to the broadcast in October 1996, with Charlene Pang presenting on weekdays and Claudine Quek on weekends.
+The weather segment was extended to two minutes and included three-day forecasts for Singapore, pinpoint rain forecasts, tide times, sunrise times, and an expanded regional forecast with a flyby sequence covering areas from Indonesia to Japan.
+One viewer criticised the revamped presentation style, describing the hand movements used to illustrate wind currents as "very fake".

-Currently, the bulletin has sponsored weather updates before commercial breaks.
+The programme currently features sponsored weather updates before commercial breaks.